Polyfrost/OneConfig/README.md

 ## I WANT IT!!!

 We have initiated closed alpha testing for a small selection of inhouse OneConfig mods.
 You can gain access to these by boosting our [**Discord server**](https://polyfrost.cc/discord).
-(Note: the source code for these mods is available on our GitHub and can be built yourself).
+(Note: the source code for most of these mods can be found on our GitHub.)

 ## License